 The Adonit Jot Touch ($100) is even more expensive, but it has some really nice extra features, most notably a rechargeable battery and a cleverly designed USB dock that holds the pen just like the old-fashioned pen stand on an executive's desk.
 It also has two buttons in addition to the power button that can be used as shortcuts in compatible apps.
 Like the Pogo Connect, the Jot Touch can only be used with a handful of "Jot Ready" apps, though it will likely be supported by more developers in the future.

-If a Windows tablet is your choice, the Surface Pro is your best bet.
+If a Windows tablet is your choice, the Microsoft Surface Pro 2 is your best bet.
 The Surface Pen has pressure sensitivity and can erase, which is a great feature to have -- there's nothing worse than ruining an elaborate chart or drawing with one errant stroke.
 In many other respects, the stylus that comes with the Surface Pro tablet is very similar to the S Pen that comes with the Galaxy Note, right down to capabilities like activating menus by hovering over the screen and apps like Fresh Paint for basic drawings and art.
 This is no real surprise, as both were created in collaboration with Wacom, the top name in styli.

 Tablet computers are highly portable and excellent for a variety of uses, but that doesn't mean that they can't be even better with the right accessories.
 While most folks have at least considered a keyboard of some sort, whether standalone or integrated into a portfolio case, styli aren't quite as popular but can offer a great deal of added functionality.